Security #

 Virus scanning #

-All uploaded files are automatically scanned for malware using ClamAV, an open-source antivirus engine.
+All uploaded files are automatically scanned for malware using ClamAV , an open-source antivirus engine.
 Scanning happens server-side in a background process after upload.
-Infected files are removed automatically and never reach case handlers.
+Files that have not passed scanning are blocked from delivery, and infected files are removed automatically.

 Files are scanned on EthicsPortal infrastructure — no file data is sent to third-party scanning services.